-The number of workers that operate and maintain power plants and related facilities, (excluding the wellfield), varies by power plant owner/operator.
-The Pacific Gas & Electric Company (PG&E) operation and maintenance work force in 1981 for 17 Geysers plants (and 1135 MW of net capacity) was about 130 (Matthews, 1983).
+The number of workers that operate and maintain power plants and related facilities, not including the wellfield, varies with the power plant owner/operator.
+PG&E's operation and maintenance work force in

+1981 for 17 Geysers plants (and 1135 MW of net capacity) was about 130 (Matthews, 1983).
 At that time, PG&E managed the plants from one administration center, the West Geysers Power Plant.
-In 1984 PG&E created a separate satellite administration center, Geysers East, to manage growth in that part of the field.
+In 1984 PG&E created a separate satellite administration center, Geysers East to manage growth in that part of the field.
 Geysers East had full duplicate staff of Geysers West.
 However, PG&E recently reduced management at the Geysers East center and now operates the various units from Geysers West.
 Periodic checking of daily operations and necessary maintenance are performed by roving crews based at each administrative center.
 Each crew is responsible for two or more units.
 Current staff numbers about 210 persons, responsible for 1302 MW of capacity (Stukey, 1991).
 This results in an average of .16 plant O&M employees per MW.
 This number is low due to the enormous size of development there.
 PG&E Geysers data provides the low end of plant O&M staff levels.